-Student Mentors for Minorities in Medicine (SM3) is an umbrella pipeline program that engages under-represented in medicine males and females in a mentoring process (academic and professional) which will prepare them for a future career in medicine.
-The A Gentleman and A Scholar and A Lady and A Scholar Mentoring Programs consist of a series of monthly large group sessions and individual one-on-one sessions with an assigned College of Medicine (COM) minority student mentors.
+Description: SM3 is an umbrella pipeline program that engages under-represented in healthcare males and females in a mentoring process (academic and professional) which will prepare them for a future career in healthcare.
+The “A Gentleman and A Scholar” and “A Lady and A Scholar” Mentoring Programs consist of a series of monthly large group sessions and individual sessions with an assigned student mentor.
+This mentoring initiative is the effort of the African American male College of Medicine class of 2010.

-Description: The Summer Medicine Academy is a one-week summer program designed to assist minority and disadvantaged students to prepare for entry into medical education training programs within South Carolina.
+Description: The Summer Medicine Academy is a one week residential program.
 This program is jointly sponsored by the South Carolina Area Health and Education Consortium (AHEC) and the College of Medicine.
-Fifteen (15) Academy Fellows take part in a week of clinical and didactic sessions on the campus of MUSC, a shadowing experience, as well as a community service project.
+Fifteen (15) Academy Fellows take part in a week of clinical and didactic sessions on the campus of MUSC, a shadowing experience as well as a community service project.
 Didactic sessions and project topics focus on health disparities prevalent among South Carolinians.